ju-bar/MuSTEM/Readme.md

 ## Compiling source code

 ### Linux
 A makefile is provided in the repository that can be used to compile the source code on Linux systems.
 The makefile supports both the CPU and GPU versions of μSTEM.
-To compile the code, run `make` in the terminal from the root directory of the repository.
+To compile the code running on CPU only, run `make` in the terminal from the root directory of the repository.
+For compiling code running on GPU run `make mode=GPU`.
+It is recommended to clean previous object files using 'make clean' and 'make MODE=GPU clean' before compilking a new version.
 Adopt to your system / compiler installations.
 The distributed version assumes (CPU) the Intel oneAPI (ifx) and (GPU) the Nvidia HPC SDK (nvfortran).

 ### Windows
 A compile_gpu.bat is provided with the repository to produce a GPU version of μSTEM.
 This script assumes that the PGI Fortran compiler is installed.